dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 188. Most blockchain evangelists exaggerate what blockchain does, overlooking what it was designed for, and stretch it to irrelevance.
 189. Globalization works against the interest of the poor.
 When you have nothing you have nothing to loose.
 190. These new technologies are doing more than just changing the way we live.
 They are changing the global economy, taking apart one industry after another, which destroys many old companies but also creates many forward-leaning new ones.
 People on the wrong side of the divide are angry and scared, so they understandably supported a leader who promised to bring their Old Economy jobs back.
 Trump wants to bring back the uneconomical jobs but tech is changing or replacing those jobs.
 This is creating a fundamental shift in the market demand and supply of skills the employers want.
 The opposition gets caught holding too tightly to the past and gets swept away.
+191. Initially Blockchain will be used as sustainable monetary systems for communities so they can exist outside of fiat systems?